daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 So what does the content of this section have to do with its title?
 Lemma B.1 and B.2 showed that for any random sequence, we find a way to express this sequence with a model, such that a) no information of the sequence is contained in the model and b) all information of the sequence is contained in the model.
 Therefore in my opinion the estimation error tells us something about the model, one has choosen to describe a distribution, but less about the distribution itself.
 I think that from the estimation error we can learn about how much information a given neural architecture can hold in its parameters.
-At the same time I think that the estimation error tells us less about how well it is possible to learn something from a given distribtion as was done in {{< cite "jeon2024information" >}}.
-I think this as the estimation error can be zero for any distribution as well as the entires distributions entropy, solely depending on how the distribution is expressed.
+At the same time I think that the estimation error tells us less about how well it is possible to learn something from a given distribtion as was done in {{< cite "jeon2024information" >}} (todo add scaling law paper ) (Disclaimer: I didnt look at these papers at such detail to have an established opinion about it, but I will after my exams and update the blogpost accordingly ).
+I think this as the estimation error can be zero for any distribution as well as the entires distributions entropy, solely depending on how the distribution is modeled.

 ## Conclusion

-In this blog post several applications of Information Theory in Deep Learning and LLMs where presented.

-## Take home messages
+In this blog post we discussed the basics of information theory and presented an example application for data compression with LLMs.
+Then we discussed the work of Jeon et al 2024 (insert reference), which aimed at finding an explanation for in-context learning through assumptions on the data generating process.
+We then discussed the paper and challenged the idea of assuming the data-generation process was made by transformers.
+We also provided qualitative arguments on that the estimation error says more about a model of data generation, than it says about the distribution of data itself.
+Therefore I think that further work has to be done in this analysis to gain insights that are more meaningfull.
+On the other hand using the information theoretic tool of the estimation error, for analysing neural architectures and scaling laws, as was done in (todo add references), seem promising to me.
+I didnt look at these papers at such detail to have an established opinion about it, but I will after my exams and update the blogpost accordingly.

 # References
 {{< bibliography >}}